schmettow/New_Stats/docs/Linear_mixed-effects_models.md

 Every measure is an encounter of one participant and one design.
 If a multi-item rating scale is used,  measures are an encounter between three populations.
 Every measure combines the impact from three members from these populations.
 With a single measure, the impact factors are inseparable.
 But if we have many measures, we can apply a *cross-classified multi-level model* (CRMM).
 An intercept-only CRMM just adds intercept random effects for every population.

-As we will see in [#designometrix], the individual random coefficients of a CRMM can be used for psychometric evaluation of rating scales.
+As we will see in \@ref(designometrix), the individual random coefficients of a CRMM can be used for psychometric evaluation of rating scales.
 In the following example, the question is a comparison of diversity across populations.
-Three decades ago, Dennis Egan published one of the first papers on individual differences in computer systems design and made the following claim:
+Three decades ago, [%Dennis Egan] published one of the first papers on individual differences in computer systems design and made the following claim:

 > ‘differences among people usually account for much more variability in performance than differences in system designs’ [^1]